MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 ## Visual Studio Code Credential

 The Visual Studio Code credential authenticates in a development environment with the account in Visual Studio Azure Account extension.
-It utilizes the logged in user information on the `Visual Studio Code IDE` and uses it to authenticate the application against Azure Active Directory.
+It uses the logged in user information on the Visual Studio Code IDE and uses it to authenticate the application against Azure Active Directory.

 ### Sign in Visual Studio Code Azure Account Extension for VisualStudioCodeCredential